zhongweijing/zhongweijing.github.io/docs/cv.md

 ### Academic Awards
-- Chinese National Scholarship (Top 5%), 2016 – Issued by the Ministry of Education of China.
+- Chinese National Scholarship (Top 5%), 2016, Issued by the Ministry of Education of China.
-- Outstanding Master's Scholarship (Top 5%), 2016 – Issued by Tongji University.
+- Outstanding Master's Scholarship (Top 5%), 2016, Issued by Tongji University.
-- Application of Cell Phone Signaling Data in the Evaluation of Built Environment in Meso-Cities, Outstanding Paper Award, 2015 – Issued by the China Urban Geography Academic Annual Conference.
+- Application of Cell Phone Signaling Data in the Evaluation of Built Environment in Meso-Cities, Outstanding Paper Award, 2015, Issued by the Chinese Geographical Society (CGS).
-- First Prize of Graduation Thesis (Top 1%), 2014 – Issued by Nanjing University.
+- First Prize of Graduation Thesis (Top 1%), 2014, Issued by Nanjing University.
-- First Prize of People's Scholarship (Top 5%), 2010-2012 – Issued by Nanjing University.
+- First Prize of People's Scholarship (Top 5%), 2010-2012, Issued by Nanjing University.

+## Volunteering
+- Volunteer for the Asian Youth Games, 2013, Nanjing, China.
+- Volunteer for the Youth Olympic Games, 2014, Nanjing, China.
+- Volunteer for the Youth Olympic Games, 2014, Nanjing, China.

+-